top1944/duckuments/docs/17_setup/2_0_5_rc_control_remote.md

 And the mode light should be off.

-## Proper shutdown procedure for the PI
+## Proper shutdown procedure for the Raspberry PI

 Use `Ctrl-C` in the terminal of joystick.launch when you're done.

-**To shutdown: DO NOT DISCONNECT THE POWER - the system might get corrupted.**

-Instead, issue the following command:
+To shutdown, issue the following command:

     duckiebot $ sudo shutdown -h now

-and then wait 30 seconds before disconnecting the power.
+and then wait 30 seconds.

-**Also: Disconnect the battery end of the cable,** not the one close to the PI, because you might damage it.
+Then, disconnect the power cable, at the **battery end**.

+Warning: If you disconnect the power before shutting down properly using `shutdown`, the system might get corrupted.

+Warning: If you disconnect frequently the cable at the Raspberry PI's end, you might damage the port.